shaaz-f/nhl-ranking/README.md

 - GMM assumes a gaussian distribution, but in general only some of the features are gaussian populations, whereas others are definitely closer to poisson or exponential.

 ## Utilities
-- Python: BeautifulSoup, Numpy, Pandas, Scikit-learn, Pomogranate?
+- Python: BeautifulSoup, Numpy, Pandas, Scikit-learn
 - To potentially demonstrate data cleaning skills, SQL/Mongo
 - Docker for containerization
 - Will need something for data visualization eventually.

+# Step 1 -- Scraping & Cleaning
+Using BeauitfulSoup to scrape game performance from Natural Stat Trick.
+- Decided to only scrape tables to improve runtime.

+Will then move data to sqlite database. *Insert DB Structure Graphic*